-Thanks very much for visiting The 94th Minute and checking out my blogs of my travels around the Welsh leagues (and beyond).
+Thanks very much for visiting The 94th Minute and checking out my blogs of my travels around the Welsh leagues (and beyond), as well as blogs on other subjects involving the world of football.
 Any feedback, potential improvements that could be made to this site, or any games I should come and watch would be greatly welcome, so please leave a comment at the bottom or tweet me using the Twitter widget on right hand side of the page if you have any ideas.

 My name is Clint and I am a groundhopper from Flintshire in North East Wales.
 I decided to create this blog to give a record of my experiences visiting these grounds in the hope of both promoting the teams to other football supporters, and also give information to any groundhoppers who wish to visit the grounds for themselves in the future.